-Jean Monnet Activities aim at promoting excellence in teaching and research in the field of European Union Studies worldwide.
-These Actions also aim at fostering the dialogue between the academic world and policymakers, in particular with the aim of enhancing governance of EU policies.
+Jean Monnet Activities aim to promote excellence in teaching and research in the field of European Union Studies worldwide.
+These Actions also aim to foster the dialogue between the academic world and policymakers, particularly intending to enhance EU policy governance.

 Jean Monnet Activities support the following Actions:

 Short teaching programme (or course) in the field of European Union studies at a higher education institution.
 A Module can be: